At a glance

 Brilliant playing in every senseClassic FM

 Recent highlights include a return to the Philharmonia Orchestra as conductor; performances worldwide with orchestras including Minnesota Orchestra, Swedish Chamber Orchestra, the Rheinische Philharmonie, Kyoto Symphony Orchestra, BBC Concert Orchestra and Kuopio Symphony Orchestra, and tours in South Africa, Australia (with the Melbourne Symphony Orchestra), Japan and Mexico (with the Orquesta Sinfónica Nacional).
-This year Michael will make his conducting debut with the English Chamber Orchestra, and perform with the London Mozart Players.
+This year Michael will make his conducting debut with the English Chamber Orchestra and perform with the London Mozart Players.
 In July 2018 he performed at the BBC Young Musician 40th Anniversary BBC Prom.
 He also hosted a series of ‘Michael Collins and Friends’ concerts at LSO St Luke’s, recorded for broadcast on BBC Radio 3, featuring the Heath Quartet, Leonard Elschenbroich, Lawrence Power and Michael McHale.

 Michael Collins records for Chandos, and in his prolific recording career he has covered an extraordinarily wide range of solo repertoire, which also includes releases on Deutsche Grammophon, Decca, EMI and Sony.
 He is one of the world’s most recorded clarinettists, having made no fewer than nineteen discs for Chandos alone.
 Recent releases include a disc of Crusell Clarinet Concertos with the Swedish Chamber Orchestra; a disc of British Clarinet Concertos with the BBC Symphony Orchestra which features Collins as soloist and conductor, and two discs with pianist Michael McHale: the first of Brahms and Reinicke Clarinet Sonatas and the second of Reger Clarinet Sonatas.
 In 2017 he was awarded a Grammy for his disc ‘Shakespeare Songs’ with Ian Bostridge and Antonio Pappano (‘Best Classical Solo Vocal Album’).
 This season he will record a Richard Strauss disc with the BBC Symphony Orchestra, as conductor and soloist.